Lionel Messi: Winning eighth Ballon d'Or a dream come true

 Nobody else has won more than five Ballon d’Or.
 Cristiano Ronaldo has five, and Michel Platini, Johan Cruyff and Marco van Basten each won it three times.

-Since moving to Inter Miami in the United States, Messi has already picked up his first silverware there by inspiring the team to victory in the US Leagues Cup.
+Since moving to Inter Miami in the United States, Messi has already picked up his first silverware, inspiring the team to victory in the US Leagues Cup.

 Messi's latest win marked the first time a Major League Soccer-based player got such recognition.
 Messi received the trophy from former Manchester United star David Beckham, who is one of the owners of his new club.